Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - for i in {0..n}: result[i] = (i == type) ?
 1 : 0

-Notes:
+### Description

-- Sets the variable at position type to 1, all other variables are 0
+Sets the variable at position type to 1, all other variables are 0

 ## Select statement